OpenMS/pyopenms-docs/docs/source/installation.rst

 Nightly/ CI wheels
 ------------------

-If you want the newest features you can also install nightly builds of :term:`pyOpenMS` with the following shell command:
+If you want the newest features you can also install nightly builds of pyOpenMS with the following shell command:

 .. code-block:: bash